A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Results

 \subsection{RQ2: What is the effectiveness of PEFT methods with different hyper-parameters?}

-Given the restrictions of our computational resources and popularity of LoRA, we focused on a single PEFT method, LoRA, to investigate how small LMs and LLMs perform under different hyper-parameter settings.
-Specifically, we used LoRA to tune a small LM (GraphCodeBERT) and an LLM (DeepSeek-Coder-1.3B), adapting the value of LoRA rank $r$ in the range of \{16, 32, 64, 640, 1,280, 2,560\}.
+Given the restrictions of our computational resources and popularity of LoRA, we focused on a single PEFT method, LoRA, to investigate how SLMs and LLMs perform under different hyper-parameter settings.
+Specifically, we used LoRA to tune a SLM (GraphCodeBERT) and an LLM (DeepSeek-Coder-1.3B), adapting the value of LoRA rank $r$ in the range of \{8, 32, 64, 640, 1,280, 2,560\}.
 At the same time, we kept other hyper-parameters of LoRA constant, with the LoRA alpha set to 16 and the LoRA dropout set to 0.1.
 The experiment results are presented in Figure \ref{fig:results of RQ2}.

-The results in Figure \ref{fig:results of RQ2} show that both CodeBERT and DeepSeek-Coder-1.3B achieve their best performance in detecting \textit{CC} when fine-tuned with LoRA at an $r$ value of 32.
-For \textit{CM}, GraphCodeBERT performs best at a LoRA $r$ value of 32, while DeepSeek-Coder-1.3B reaches its peak performance at $r = 64$.
-As the $r$ value increases from 16 to 2,560, the effectiveness of code smell detection initially increases, then decreases, and finally rises again at $r = 2,560$, but it does not exceed the level at $r = 16$.